Freshwater-Marine Interaction Accounting

 | E1 | FG1→SG3 | Residuals from economy to environment (nutrient/pollutant discharges to rivers) |

-| E9 | SG3→FG1 | Ecosystem services to economy (estuarine fisheries, freshwater supply) |
+| E9 | SG3→FG1 | Resource extraction and use from environment to economy (freshwater abstraction reducing downstream flows; estuarine fisheries and freshwater supply) |

 | E11 | FG3↔SG3 | Intermediate ecosystem services (sediment transport, nutrient cycling) |